 In the brain, the dorsomedial hypothalamus (DMH) is important in appetite regulation and neurons in this region neurons express receptors that respond to stress hormones.
 The DMH is therefore an ideal site to study to effect of stress on appetite.
 Very little is known, however, how stress affects neuronal communication and excitability in the DMH.

 Because DMH neurons stimulate appetite, and appetite is generally suppressed during an acute stressor, we hypothesized that acute stress would inhibit DMH neurons.
-We used whole-cell patch clamp electrophysiology to record from living DMH neurons from young, female Sprge-Dawley rats who experienced a single 30-minute restraint stressor.
+We used whole-cell patch clamp electrophysiology to record from living DMH neurons from young, female Sprague-Dawley rats who experienced a single 30-minute restraint stressor.
+We stimulated the neurons at a high frequency to assess long lasting changes in synaptic strength (and we compared these to a naïve control group).
 To determine if stress affects DMH neurons, we measured (1) transmission of the excitatory neurotransmitter, glutamate, onto DMH neurons by measuring glutamate current amplitude and (2) action potential (AP) parameters before, to access initial stress-induced changes, and after a high frequency stimulation (HFS), to access long-lasting changes.

 Acute stress decreased evoked current amplitudes, AP amplitude, and AP frequency at glutamate synapses after HFS.
 Recordings obtained in the presence of an endocannabinoid-CB1 receptor blocker (AM251; 5 µM) showed no change in evoked current amplitudes, AP amplitude, or AP frequency after HFS, suggesting the endocannabinoid systems is required for the change in communication and excitability seen under acute stress.